gokulesh/Blender/README.md

 Blender
 =======

-Blender is used to merge properties from the property files and/or system properties and provide the correct value.
+Blender is used to merge properties from the property files and/or system properties and provide the correct override semantics.
 It can also be used to serialize java beans from these properties and optionally validate them.
+Property names specified in the System properties override the properties specified in the property files.

 Properties are read using the commons-configuration library.
 Beans are serialized using the commons-beanutils library.